pivotal/docs-tap/scst-store/querying_the_metadata_store.md

 The following instructions follow the CLI, as it is the easiest way to query ​
-## Example Use Cases Supported by SCST - Store Queries
+## Example Use Cases Supported by Supply Chain Security Tools - Store Queries

 * What images contain a specific dependency?
 * What dependencies are affected by a specific CVE?